Eagle6789/Throttler/README.md

 The target of this extension is to add more options to burpsuite Intruder.</br>

-Throttle(pause) Intruder for specific time every number of attacks or requests are made, for instance:</br>
+Throttle(pause) Intruder for specific time between specific number of attacks(equests) are made, for instance:</br>

 attack 1</br>
 attack 2</br>